MicrosoftDocs/microsoft-salescopilot-docs/articles/mobile-support.md

 Copilot for Sales is supported on mobile (iOS and Android) versions of Outlook and Teams.
 All the features available in the desktop version of Copilot for Sales aren't available in the mobile version.
 This article outlines what is and isn't supported on mobile.

 > [!NOTE]
-> During the preview, if Copilot for Sales was deployed to your organization prior to the mobile support, you must redeploy the app from the Microsoft 365 admin center.
+> During the preview, if Copilot for Sales was deployed to your organization before mobile support, you must redeploy the app from the Microsoft 365 admin center.
 In the admin center, find the existing Copilot for Sales integrated app and remove it.
 Then redeploy the app by following the instructions in the [Install Copilot for Sales](install-viva-sales.md) article.

 ## Outlook experience